Barberino Val d’Elsa – Chianti Classico’s western edge

 - Casa Sola – Chianti Classico’s western edge

-Barberino itself is yet another perfect, small, hill town, on the western edge of the Chianti zone, north-east of San Gimignano.
-From the point of view of the Tuscan quality wine zones the town itself is actually still in Chianti Colli Fiorentini which has a long extension which reaches half way down the western side of Chianti Classico.
+Barberino itself is yet another perfect, small, hill town, on the western edge of Chianti Classico, north-east of San Gimignano.
+From the point of view of the Tuscan quality wine zones, the town itself is actually still in Chianti Colli Fiorentini which has a long extension which reaches halfway down the western side of Chianti Classico.
 Florence is closer than Siena but only by 10 kilometres.